MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference: Background on LLM Inference Pipelines

-RAG enhances LLM outputs by integrating external knowledge, improving factuality and context.
-As shown in \autoref{fig:rag_pipeline} (a), it involves two main steps: retrieving relevant documents using embedding models and approximate nearest neighbor (ANN) search such as FAISS~\cite{johnson2017billionscalesimilaritysearchgpus} and generating responses with the LLM using the augmented prompt.
-In this work, we adopt Dense Passage Retrieval (DPR)~\cite{karpukhin2020densepassageretrievalopendomain} for embedding and use IVF-PQ as our default ANN method, as both are widely used techniques that balance memory efficiency and recall.
-Compared to memory-intensive HNSW~\cite{aws_knn_search}, IVF clusters vectors into searchable buckets and leverages Product Quantization (PQ)~\cite{nvidia_ivf_pq} to compress billion-scale DBs~\cite{Chooseth12}.
+\niparagraph{Retrieval Augmented Generation (RAG).} As shown in \autoref{fig:rag_pipeline}(a), RAG retrieves relevant documents via embedding models and ANN search (e.g., FAISS~\cite{johnson2017billionscalesimilaritysearchgpus}) before augmenting the prompt for LLM generation, improving factuality and reducing hallucination.
+We adopt DPR(Dense Passage Retrieval)~\cite{karpukhin2020densepassageretrievalopendomain} for embedding and IVF-PQ~\cite{nvidia_ivf_pq} as our ANN method for its balance of memory efficiency and recall at billion-scale~\cite{Chooseth12}.